luoping1004/dgMDL/scripts/readme.md

-This folder contains all the codes.
+This folder contains the programs used to rank the unknown disease-gene pairs.